yetulaxman/ContainersHPC2023/_hands-on/Nextflow_nf_core.md

 ## Tutorial 3: Nextflow pipeline with singularity containers

 ---
-topic: nextflow_container
+topic: containers
-title: Tutorial1 - nf-core pipeline
+title: Tutorial3 - Nextflow pipeline example with containers
 ---

 In this tutorial, you will learn nextflow pipeline that uses